realpython/aws-lambda-code-execute/blog/blog.md

 Give the function a name, like `code_execute_python`, and add a basic description - `Execute user-supplied Python code`.
 Select "Python 3.6" in the "Runtime" drop-down.

-Update the `lambda_handler`, the default entry point, function definition with:
+Within the inline code editor, update the `lambda_handler` - which is the default entry point for Lambda - function definition with:

 ```python
 import sys